 Nicki Jaeggi – Head Teacher

-As Associate Headteacher at Churchfield I am an Associate member of the Governing body.
+As Headteacher at Churchfield I am a member of the Governing body.
 I report back to governors on the curriculum, budget, resources and progress against the Raising Achievement Plan.
 I have worked at Churchfield since November 2016 and I am very proud of our welcoming school, with kind staff who go above and beyond, enthusiastic and polite pupils and wonderfully supportive parent community.
 I returned from maternity leave in July 2020 and am currently working part-time to allow me to also care for my gorgeous and active little girl.